chriscauley/restaurant-app/README.md

 * There are a few end to end tests.
 To run these you'll need to start the development server with `./bin/develop` and then run `yarn test:e2e` from the client directory.

-* If testing in Postman (or similar), start the development server with `KILL_CSRF ./bin/develop`.
+* If testing in Postman (or similar), start the development server with `KILL_CSRF=1 ./bin/develop`.
 This will disable CSRF protection, making it much easier to test postman.